sebastianbrenner/mmi_easylamp/README.md

 # mmi_easylamp
+task: create a prototyp for the product "EasyLamp"

 https://sebastianbrenner.github.io/mmi_easylamp/

-Low-Fidelity-Prototyp für das Modul Mensch Maschine Interaktion.
+Low-Fidelity-Prototyp for the module "Mensch Maschine Interaktion".